yirancaohk/yirancaohk.github.io/_pages/research.md

 ### Work in Progress
-- Patterns of Competitive Interaction with Consumer Search.
+- Consumer Search, Consideration Set, and Price Competition.

 <!-- {% if author.googlescholar %}